mike-lebedev/rsschool-cv/cv.md

 ### About me ###
 Graduated from secondary vocational education with a degree in mechanical engineering.
 I worked at a job I didn't like and in my spare time I got interested in programming.
 At that moment I met a girl and I wanted to make a website for her, she is a photographer.
 I found video tutorials on YouTube and wrote frontend from scratch. *I learned css and html on my own.*
+In July 2024, he began to re-take the course at RS scool

 ### Soft skills ###